mpv-player/mpv/DOCS/man/en/options.rst

     Use/display these subtitle files.
 Only one file can be displayed at the same time.

---sub-bg-alpha=<0-255>
-    Specify the alpha channel value for subtitles and OSD backgrounds.
-Big values mean more transparency.
-0 means completely transparent.

---sub-bg-color=<0-255>
-    Specify the color value for subtitles and OSD backgrounds.
-Currently subtitles are grayscale so this value is equivalent to the intensity of the color.
-255 means white and 0 black.

 --sub-demuxer=<[+]name>
     Force subtitle demuxer type for ``--subfile``.
 Using a '+' before the name will force it, this will skip some checks!
 Give the demuxer name as